PDTenpas/pdtenpas.github.io/_posts/2019-08-16-metadata-issue-5.md

 - The day-to-day is constant hard work.
 Nothing more, nothing less.

 **Great people believe they can do great work.**
-- Beware of overconfidence but if you don't believe you can do great work it's not likely you ever will.
+- Beware of overconfidence, but if you don't believe you can do great work it's not likely you ever will.
 - When stuck, charge forward.
 Attack problems with courage.

 **If you don't work on important problems you will not do important things.**